Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets: Introduction

-Twenty years later, despite the existence of this theoretical framework and several corpora gathering hundreds of real-world network datasets, there is still no agreed-upon, standardized methodology (nor any comprehensive toolboxes) to analyze observed data and connect it with the taxonomy of networks emerging from minimal models.
-Several questions remain open and contribute to this situation:
+Twenty years later, despite the existence of this theoretical framework and several corpora gathering hundreds of real-world network datasets, there is still no agreed-upon, standardized methodology (nor any comprehensive toolbox) to analyze observed data and relate them to the taxonomy of networks emerging from minimal models.
+Several challenges remain open and contribute to this situation:

-{\it (Q1) The conditions of observability} \cite{dorogovtsev_size-dependent_2001} and the mechanisms of competition and self-organization in systems \cite{bianconi_competition_2001,arnold_likelihood-based_2021}.
-A key issue is the limited understanding of microscopic rules and the need for large, old networks to support hypotheses on asymptotic distributions and observe expected behaviors over a sufficiently long period \cite{broido_scale-free_2019,sheridan_preferential_2018,hhk_2020, voitalov_scale-free_2019}.